ICICLE-ai/ScienceAgent/README.md

 # Science Agent
 Language agents for data-driven scientific discovery tasks.
 The agent features the self-debug mechanism and shows the best performance on [ScienceAgentBench](https://github.com/OSU-NLP-Group/ScienceAgentBench).

 ## Data Preparation
+You can run ScienceAgent on your own data by preparing a CSV file.
+Each entry should have at least the following columns:
+- `task_inst`: task instruction
+- `domain_knowledge`: optional domain knowledge, usually annotated by subject matter experts.
+- `dataset_folder_tree`: folder tree structure of the dataset(s)
+- `dataset_preview`: preview of a few entries in the dataset(s)

-We provide an example task from ScienceAgentBench in `benchmark/ScienceAgentBench.csv` to demonstrate the ability of science agent.
+We provide an example task from ScienceAgentBench in `benchmark/ScienceAgentBench.csv`.The additional fields are for evaluation of agent performance, which is not covered by this repository.
 For a full evaluation on ScienceAgentBench, please refer to the [ScienceAgentBench](https://github.com/OSU-NLP-Group/ScienceAgentBench) repo!

 ## Setup